safx/ejdb/_sources/doc/ql/ql.txt

 Query language
 ==============
-The form of EJDB queries inspired by `Mongodb <http://mongodb.org>`_ and follows the same philosophy.
+The form of EJDB queries is inspired by `Mongodb <http://mongodb.org>`_ and follows the same philosophy.
 In many cases EJDB queries are fully comparable with mongodb counterparts.
-Every EJDB query object can be considered as JSON document which specifies the way how to retrieve or update a set of documents stored in particular database collection.
+Every EJDB query object can be considered as JSON document which specifies the way of retrieving/updating a set of documents stored in particular database collection.
 The query objects can be joined together by `AND` or `OR` logical conjunctions.
-The way how to actually specify queries depends on an API of particular EJDB :ref:`language binding <bindings>`, anyway we will use an abstract queries represented as plain JSONs with some showcases where :ref:`EJDB Nodejs CLI API <cli>` is used.
+The way of how to actually specify queries depends on an API of particular EJDB :ref:`language binding <bindings>`.
+Anyway we will use an abstract queries represented as plain JSONs with some showcases where :ref:`EJDB Nodejs CLI API <cli>` is used.

-First we define the following terms: :term:`abstract document` as a metadocument for all documents containing in particular collection without an actual field values and with all possible document fields and their types belonging to any document in the collection.
+First, we define the following terms: :term:`abstract document` as a metadocument for all the documents from a particular collection without an actual field values and with all the possible document fields and their types belonging to any document in the collection.
 You can consider `abstract document` as a prototype for all possible documents in the collection.
 In the context of an `abstract document` a :term:`fieldpath` is the path consisting of JSON field names traversed from the document's root to the particular document field.

-EJDB aims to be query compatible with mongodb since it would provide easy application migration from/to mongodb and adoption of many developers experienced with mongodb.
+EJDB aims to be query compatible with mongodb since it would provide an easy application migration from/to mongodb and adoption of many developers experienced with mongodb.